form3tech-oss/platform-interview/README.md

     └── main.tf

 ```
-1. The `tf\main.tf` is the sole focus of this test.
+1. Refactoring the Terraform code found in the [tf](./tf) directory is the primary focus of this test.
-1. The `Vagrantfile` and `docker-compose.yml` are used to bootstrap this sample application and can be ignored.
+1. The `Vagrantfile` and `docker-compose.yml` are used to bootstrap this sample application; refactoring these files is not part of the test, but these files may be modified if your solution requires it.
 1. The `services` code is used to simulate a microservices architecture that connects to vault to retrieve database credentials.
 The code and method of connecting to vault can be ignored for the purposes of this test.

 ## 👟 Running the sample application